Shutdown Windows, QM, macro, etc

 command - QM command line.
 Used with action -2 (restart QM).
 For example, it can be "V" to restart visible.

-threadname - QM item name (in quotes, or string variable) or id.
+threadname - QM item name or id.
 Used with action -6 (end threads).
-See remarks.
+Read more in Remarks.

 threadid (QM 2.2.0) - thread handle, id or unique id (depends on flags).
 Used with action -6 (end threads).
-See remarks.
+Read more in Remarks.

 Remarks